Ivystrode/smart-contract-stuff/readme.md

 - MAINNET FORK
-    - You can "deploy" to a fork of the mainnet. mainnet-form is recognised by brownie - add it to the networks in the config
+    - You can "deploy" to a fork of the mainnet. mainnet-fork is recognised by brownie - add it to the networks in the config
     - Verify to False
     - eth-usd price feed you can use the mainnet contract address (https://docs.chain.link/docs/ethereum-addresses/ look under mainnet obviously)
     - No wait...call mainnet-fork mainnet-fork-dev (make sure to add this to helpful_scripts)